Bashnett/Bashnett.github.io/static/writeups/HTB-S-VI/Cicada/cicada-htb.md

 ### Part one: Scanning and Enumeration

-Let’s begin with an nmap scan, so that we know which service are running and where to start.
+I begin with an nmap scan.

 ```
 nmap -sC -sV 10.10.11.27